bburns/Lantern/README.md

 Some things to do for the d3 map:

-- split screen to show room description on right side
 - handle special doorways (eg a locked door) - need so can explore house, rest of map
 - fix height of svg - currently arbitrarily set to 85% - need to read size of parent element
-- indicate somehow if a room still has exits - eg color green?
+- indicate if a room is unexplored - eg gray text
-- color nodes light gray on hover?
 - explain that the forest is a bit of a maze, so can tangle up the map
 - for rooms like 'forest' w/o proper names, wrap in parens, or get proper names somehow, or use key
 - handle page resize event
 - allow zoom in/out - ie catch zoom event, redraw svg etc
-- single click to go to room and show description at bottom of screen?
-- show objects in current room at bottom
+- show objects in current room
-- show exits from current room at bottom
+- show exits from current room
-- dbl click to open exits?
-- add arrows at end of links http://stackoverflow.com/questions/36579339/how-to-draw-line-with-arrow-using-d3-js http://vanseodesign.com/web-design/svg-markers/
 - labels should be clearer - clear a background rectangle first http://stackoverflow.com/questions/15500894/background-color-of-text-in-svg
 - add button to automatically explore the map, depth first, slowly
 - draw white outline around nodes, as here http://jsfiddle.net/4sq4F/
+- and more...

 This is a kind of low-priority project that I'll work on from time to time.
 I've been interested in Zork since I was 12 - I hacked into the code but didn't